opencog/atomese-simd/Design-G.md

 read-only.)

-The current implementation of layered AtomSpaces has some strong negative performance reprecussions.
+The current implementation of layered AtomSpaces has some strong negative performance repercussions.
 This is because the layers are envisioned as being OverlayFS-like: Atoms in lower layers can be masked or hidden in higher layers, so that it looks like they are absent.
 Atoms in higher layers can have different key-value store contents than lower layers.
-The lookup has fairly strongly noticable performance impacts, even though this is not benchmarked at this time.
+The lookup has fairly strongly noticeable performance impacts, even though this is not benchmarked at this time.

 This directed graph is represented with a Frame, which is an Atom that